-“It’s no secret that plants offer vitamins, minerals, fiber and antioxidants to help you maintain good health, but it’s a mistake to think you can eat only those substances as supplements and really get the same benefits,” according to Kenneth Shafer, MD, Department of Cardiovascular Medicine.
+“It’s no secret that plants offer vitamins, minerals, fiber and antioxidants to help you maintain good health, but it’s a mistake to think you can eat only those substances as supplements and really get the same benefits,” according to Luke Laffin, MD, Department of Cardiovascular Medicine.

 A plant’s isolated nutrients and other compounds work together to improve health, but we don’t really know why or how they do it.

-A recent study did find that taking celery seed extract improved BP levels in patients who had mild to moderate elevations.
+Research has found that taking celery seed extract improved BP levels in patients who had mild to moderate elevations.
 But for the most part, research indicates taking plant extracts offers little to no benefit and can sometimes cause harm.
-“For this reason, it makes sense to simply eat the whole food, including celery,” Dr. Shafer says.
+“For this reason, it makes sense to simply eat the whole food, including celery,” Dr. Laffin says.

 Your BP measures the force your heart exerts to pump blood around your body.
 The higher your pressure, the harder your heart is working.